mattbarb/DarkHorses-Masters-Workers/docs/enrichment/ENRICHMENT_QUICK_REFERENCE.md

 ### Q: Should we store the analysis endpoint data?

-**A:** No. Analysis endpoints return calculated statistics that we can (and should) compute locally from our ra_runners table.
+**A:** No. Analysis endpoints return calculated statistics that we can (and should) compute locally from our ra_mst_runners table.
 This:
 - Saves API calls
 - Gives us full control over calculations
 - Allows custom metrics